merrickhare/auto-video-short/readme.md

-# Youtube Shorts Video Maker Bot
+# Youtube Shorts Video Maker
 <em>This is a personal project not intended for use by the community until completed. </em>

 ### To Do List: